 Respond to Messages Quickly

-In 2019, people look at social media as just another channel to reach you.
+Now, people look at social media as just another channel to reach you.
 You wouldn’t let your phone ring without having at least an automated voice mail to respond right?
 Responding quickly to social media requests through Facebook messenger, posts to your wall, Twitter @mentions and DMs are all ways to build trust.
 Facebook has incorporated a response metric for pages for this very reason.
 If you’re not monitoring your Facebook page 24/7, and who is, consider setting up an automated message to respond to posts after hours.
 All Facebook pages have this ability now, and it’s a great way to communicate with customers even when you aren’t there to respond in person.
 Just make sure you do get back to them when you return.

 Follow Copyright and FTC Rules